vc-assist/backend/README.md

 ## Project structure

 - `docs/` - additional documentation
-- `cmd/` - all official entrypoints/build targets
-   - `vcsd/` - the service that combines powerschool and moodle data into a format fit for the frontend.
 - `services/` - gRPC services
    - `auth/` - the service that handles the authentication flow, issuing of tokens and verification codes.
    - `powerservice/` - the service that fetches a student's powerschool data given a valid key in keychain.